Foot Issues Related to Tight Calves

-Some of the common issues correlated to tight calves are:
+Here are some common issues correlated to tight calves:

 An early heel lift will mean you spend more time on your forefoot.
 If you have a collapsed metatarsal, or forefoot, arch, this can aggravate pressure on the toe joints and reduce the space for nerves to run in-between the toes.
 This interdigital nerve entrapment can lead to numbness, tingling or neuromas.

 Chronic tension on the back of the heel from calf-Achilles tightness can lead to localized inflammation.
 Some people can develop a bony prominence on the back of the heel called a Haglund’s bump.
 This can make shoe fitting a bit more challenging than otherwise.
 Bone spurs can also develop as a result of that chronic tension.
 Lastly, the Achilles’ tendon itself can become inflamed and turn into a full-blown Achilles’ tendinopathy.